Amen-Haj-Brahim/object-detection-trainer/README.md

 # model names are timestamps which will be a number that looks like 1742073877
 ```

+### Now check the tests directory and you'll find it filled with comparisons between the model's prediction and the ground truth

 - view logs in tensorboard

 ```